 Hemp Processing Principle Stages:

-Hemp size reduction systems are based on taking the raw hemp biomass, drying to lower the moisture level to less than 2% and in controlled stages, reducing the biomass to the appropriate size for extraction.
+Hemp drying and size reduction systems are based on taking the raw hemp biomass, drying to lower the moisture level to less than 2% and in controlled stages, reducing the biomass to the appropriate size for extraction.

 Typical pretreatment production systems which we provide incorporate the following steps:

-Load second hopper to feed the cryo grinder.
+Cryo grinder.
 For the final size reduction step, the fine grinder is equipped with a Pulsed Jet Cloth Filter for dust collection.

 If appropriate, the materials go to a pelleting machine for granulation.

-Transfer the materials to storage and weighing.
+Transfer the materials to storage and weighing or directly to the continuous hemp processing system.

 Decarboxylation Systems are built to take the dried extract oil from the solvent recovery system and hold at an elevated temperature long enough to decarboxylate the extract.
 These specially designed SS316L vessels are jacketed for the use of hot oil to heat the contents and have special anchor impellers with teflon tips to slowly agitated the extract and discharge completely after decarboxylation.